varnish/Varnish-Book/varnish_book.rst

        HTTP is a networking protocol for distributed systems.
 It is the foundation of data communication for the Web.
 The development of this standard is done by the IETF and the W3C.
 The latest version of the standard is HTTP/1.1.
+In 2014, new RFCs have been published to clarify (and obsolete) 2616: RFCs 7230 to 7235.

-       A new version of HTTP called HTTP bis is under development, you can follow the work document at http://datatracker.ietf.org/wg/httpbis/charter/.
+       A new version of HTTP called HTTP/2 has been released, but RFCs haven't been published yet.
+Basically HTTP/2 is a radically different protocol but shares the same goals.
-       Basically HTTP bis will be HTTP/1.1 with new features for example a better caching of web pages.

    Requests
    --------